nodejs/node/deps/npm/doc/cli/npm-shrinkwrap.md

 ### Using shrinkwrapped packages

 Using a shrinkwrapped package is no different than using any other
-package: you can "npm install" it by hand, or add a dependency to your package.json file and "npm install" it.
+package: you can `npm install` it by hand, or add a dependency to your package.json file and `npm install` it.

 ### Building shrinkwrapped packages

 To shrinkwrap an existing package:

-1. Run "npm install" in the package root to install the current versions of all dependencies.
+1. Run `npm install` in the package root to install the current versions of all dependencies.
 2. Validate that the package works as expected with these versions.
-3. Run "npm shrinkwrap", add npm-shrinkwrap.json to git, and publish your package.
+3. Run `npm shrinkwrap`, add npm-shrinkwrap.json to git, and publish your package.

 To add or update a dependency in a shrinkwrapped package:

-1. Run "npm install" in the package root to install the current versions of all dependencies.
+1. Run `npm install` in the package root to install the current versions of all dependencies.
-2. Add or update dependencies. "npm install" each new or updated package individually and then update package.json.
+2. Add or update dependencies. `npm install` each new or updated package individually and then update package.json.
 Note that they must be explicitly named in order to be installed: running `npm install` with no arguments will merely reproduce the existing shrinkwrap.
 3. Validate that the package works as expected with the new dependencies.
-4. Run "npm shrinkwrap", commit the new npm-shrinkwrap.json, and publish your package.
+4. Run `npm shrinkwrap`, commit the new npm-shrinkwrap.json, and publish your package.

 You can use npm-outdated(1) to view dependencies with newer versions